raul-lima/fcamara-challenge-landing-page/README.md

 ## About

 This project is a landing page designed and developed to inform a company's (Fcamara) employees about the return to the presential work stations.
-It was designed with a mobile first design, so it's completely responsive.
+The page follows a mobile first design, so it's completely responsive.
 These are the informations the company wanted to give its employees through the landing page:

 * There are two offices to choose from: one located in São Paulo and another in Santos.